 Same name as the whiskey.

-So if you go to Nashville, it's right on Broadway, which is where all the bars are lined up, you know, the rhyming auditoriums there.
+So if you go to Nashville, it's right on Broadway, which is where all the bars are lined up.

-So I'm at third and broad, and we have that heroes bar inside where if you're active duty or a vet, you walk in and they roll out the carpet.
+So I'm at Third and Broad, and we have that Heroes Bar inside where if you're active duty or a vet, you walk in and they roll out the carpet.

-We hire veterans and act active.
+We hire veterans and active drivers.

 So you go into the Redneck Riviera, either in Vegas or in Nashville.